has triggered harsh reactions on social media.

 Journalist and former TVNZ staffer Damian Christie also weighed in, saying the former CEO should get the Scout news site as a farewell gift -- referring to the entertainment site that was launched in November last year.

 Former MediaWorks reporter David Farrier, now a film maker, joined the commentary on Mr Weldon's departure.
 He referenced a Scout's creation as the former CEO's "bright idea".

-Pip Keane, the former executive producer of Campbell Live who shifted to Checkpoint with John Campbell, tweeted it was a "karma day."
+former executive producer of Campbell Live who shifted to Checkpoint with John Campbell, tweeted it was a "karma day."

 Paula Penfold, former TV3 staffer, also farewelled Mr Weldon on Twitter soon after the news broke.